MikeJSeo/bnma/README.md

 -   bnma automatically checks for convergence using gelman-rubin diagnostics before sampling full iteration amount
 -   bnma generates reasonable initial values if left unspecified (dispersed initial values)
 -   bnma has added new summary plots: rank plots, forest plot, etc

+Please see the vignette for how detailed example of using this package.